Josh Sapan

-Josh Sapan (born 1950) is a media executive who served as the President and Chief Executive Officer of AMC Networks.
+Josh Sapan (born 1950) is a media and entertainment executive who served as the President and Chief Executive Officer of AMC Networks.

 He has led AMC Networks since 1995, including its spin-off from Cablevision in 2011.
 Sapan led the launch of IFC Films in 2000.
+Previously known largely for re-airing classic movies, AMC produced more original content during his tenure and began moving into streaming.

 Prior to the company's spin-off into AMC Networks, Sapan was president of Rainbow Media's National Entertainment Division (a subsidiary of Cablevision Systems Corporation) where he oversaw AMC and Bravo.

 Life and education

 Sapan was born to a Jewish family in Queens, New York.
 His father worked in advertising, and his mother was an off-off-Broadway actress.
 Sapan was raised in Little Neck, Queens and attended P.S.
 187. Sapan studied radio, television and film at the University of Wisconsin–Madison, but left school in 1970 moving to Boulder, Colorado and later Berkeley, California.

 When he returned to college at UW-Madison, Sapan worked for a company that “four-walled” films, taking 35 mm prints of wilderness films to theaters rented by the film company in small towns in Wisconsin.
-He also acted with the Broom Street Theatre in Bertolt Brechts “The Exception and the Rule”, and in possibly the first staging of the rock opera "Tommy".
 He performed at Broom Street opposite André De Shields who would later star in "The Wiz" on Broadway.
 Part of a film society in college, Sapan purchased two 16 mm projectors and established a mobile movie exhibition business, the Court Street Theatre, in Athens Ohio.

 After graduating from UW-Madison in 1975, Sapan returned to New York City and worked various jobs including as a labor union organizer for the nursing home and hospital industry's Local 1114, later subsumed into Local 1199.
 He successfully organized the King James nursing home for that union.

 During this time, Sapan volunteered at UA Columbia Cablevision in Wayne & Pompton townships New Jersey.
 Sapan then sold a series of shows to the UA Columbia, producing and hosting a show called Student Film Review in which he interviewed and showed area filmmakers' short films.